-This Red Wine Braised Leg of Lamb is awesome for special occasions and really any day of the week.
+This Red Wine Braised Leg of Lamb is perfect for special occasions and really any day of the week.
 The thought of lamb braising in the oven for hours until it’s super tender will have you feeling as though you hired a personal chef for dinner.
 Thankfully, you won’t need a chef to prepare this meal.

-So what makes Australian lamb so special?
+So what makes lamb so special?

 - The leg of lamb will roast in the oven in a red wine broth.
 This broth is made using red wine (of course), vegetable broth, tomato paste, butter, and cornstarch (used as a thickener).
+You can also use a port for a slightly sweeter flavor.

 - To make this an easy and complete meal, you’ll throw in petite red potatoes, pearl onions, and baby carrots.
 Feel free to get creative here as there are so many options.
 Brussels sprouts, turnips, sweet potatoes, and celery are all great options.
 Make it your own!